 The three primary tuition types for the Summer Institute are:

 WNA Member Company Funded: This tuition type is for applicants from World Nuclear Association member companies.
-WNA members get a discount on programme tuition.
+WNA members receive a preferential rate.

 Non-WNA Member Company Funded: This tuition type is for all applicants applying from non-WNA member companies or organizations.